-March 11, 2022 will mark our second celebration of Disability Advocacy Day in Tennessee.
+March 11, 2022 will mark our third celebration of Disability Advocacy Day in Tennessee.

 Tennesseans with disabilities experience disparate access to the same basic education, housing, transportation, and healthcare as state residents without disability.
 Outside of a pandemic, self and collective advocacy is critical to ensuring access to essential supports and services.
 Amid the pandemic, Tennesseans with disabilities continue to use their voices to speak up for basic services, and speak out against policies that infringe on civil rights and other legal protections provided under the Americans with Disabilities Act.
 Consequently, this often-marginalized and overlooked community has made a formidable impact on state policy.